Olalekanrasaq/cloud_infrastructure/README.md

 # Repository Workflow

-Terraform planning and application are handled automatically by Atlantis, which is integrated with this repository and operates exclusively on git push.
-Once git push is made to the repo,
+Terraform planning and application are handled automatically by Atlantis, which is integrated with this repository and operates exclusively on Pull Request.
+Once Pull Request is made to the repo,

 - GitHub Actions runs validation checks
 - Atlantis automatically runs terraform plan
-- After reviewing the plan, atlantis apply is implemented.
+- After reviewing the plan, Atlantis runs by commenting atlantis apply directly from the PR.

 This workflow ensures that infrastructure changes are reviewed, validated, and applied in a safe and auditable way across all cloud platforms.